-It seems that every day brings a new discovery regarding the impacts of climate change on our planet.
+It seems that every day brings a new discovery regarding the impacts of Climate change on our planet.
 From its contribution to the Sixth Mass Extinction to its threat to coral reefs worldwide, to its impact on animal migration patterns, the negative effects of a changing climate are being seen everywhere.

-Not even the farthest reaches of the globe can escape climate change or the damage it brings with it.
+Not even the farthest reaches of the globe can escape Climate change or the damage it brings with it.
 The melting of sea ice around the Arctic Circle may not exactly be news, but we are only now starting to understand just how destructive these changes can be to wildlife.

 As ice disappears in the Arctic Circle, a passage is opening up where marine animals can move between the Pacific and Atlantic Oceans.
 The warming Arctic Ocean is also inviting new species to the area.
-The full impacts of this phenomena may yet to be seen, but the prognosis is not exactly a good one.
+The full impacts of this phenomenon may yet to be seen, but the prognosis is not exactly a good one.